1jour1vin

 About the estate:

-Since Marcel Lapierre’s passing, his wife Marie, his son Mathieu, and his daughter Camille have carried on the spirit of “natural” wines, a movement of which he was one of the pioneers.
-The Lapierres’ strength lies in their beautiful vineyards, cultivated organically since 1981, which allow them to produce a Morgon representative of the appellation, complemented by a “sulfur-free” wine offering immediate pleasure and a more niche Julienas.
+Since Marcel Lapierre’s passing, his wife Marie, his son Mathieu, and his daughter Camille have carried on the spirit of the “natural” wines of which he was one of the pioneers.
+The Lapierres’ strength lies in their beautiful vineyards, which have been organically farmed since 1981, allowing them to produce a Morgon that is representative of the appellation, complemented by a “sulfur-free” wine offering immediate pleasure and a more niche Julienas.
 To meet demand, the estate also purchases grapes.
 The wine is aged without sulfur for an average of nine months in barrels ranging from three to thirteen years old, as well as in venerable casks.
 The estate has entered an era where it can produce “natural” wines consistently, without overflow.

 James Suckling